Ellendale Extended Stay

 The dedication of the new building was held on July 4, 1912 and county offices were moved from the old building into the new courthouse.
 The setting for the new courthouse covered an entire city block at a cost of about $100,000.

 Some major events since then have been the replacement of the coal heating system by an oil system in 1973, the listing on the National Register of Historic Buildings in 1980, the windows in the dome were repaired in 1983 after damage from the 1966 tornado, an elevator was installed in 1993, the jail was removed in 1997, tuckpointing the exterior brick in 1998 and all windows replaced in 2005.

 Four murals can be found around the inside of the rotunda.
 They have been refurbished in the last few years as have the courtroom mural and ceiling and the main and second levels of the rotunda.

 ELLENDALE OPERA HOUSE

-In the years that followed, the auditorium was used for high school plays and graduations, college plays and debates, dances, basketball games, wrestling and boxing matches, 4-H rallies, roller skating and other social events that required the spacious environment the building offered.
+The auditorium with seating for about 1,000 was used for high school and college plays, graduations, political debates, dances, basketball games, wrestling and boxing matches, 4-H rallies, roller-skating and other social events.

 Whitestone Hill State Historic Site